Conference Places

 Accommodation Cancellation Policy

-Cardiology and Cardiovascular Conference Accommodation Providers such as hotels have their cancellation policies, and they generally apply when cancellations are made less than 30 days before arrival.
+Cardiology Conference Accommodation Providers such as hotels have their cancellation policies, and they generally apply when cancellations are made less than 30 days before arrival.
 Please contact us as soon as possible if you wish to cancel or amend your accommodation.
 Pencis will advise the cancellation policy of your accommodation provider, before withdrawing or changing your booking, to ensure you are fully aware of any non-refundable deposits.

 Sponsorship